irshadshalu/CP-CPP/README.md

 * DP + Greedy O(N * log<sub>2</sub>K)

-    Here K is output sensitive length of LIS of input array.
+    Here K is output sensitive length of LIS for input array.

         The idea is to maintain a vector l for l[i] reperesents smallest last element in length-i LIS.
         For each element in array binary search is performed in vector l.